 Assist students with their client case work which includes training and advising new students each semester on creating and preparing legal documents (e.g. briefs, exhibits, discovery materials, notices, certificates of service, tables of authority, affidavits, researching/understanding court rules, etc.).

 Provide students with administrative support in preparing correspondence, mailings, court filings, prison visits, and legal phone calls.

-Collect work from students and integrate it with that of their supervising attorney(s).
+Responsible for collecting work from students and integrating it with that of their supervising attorney(s).
 This includes reconciling various document versions from multiple students, faculty members and external co-counsel.

 Collect journal reflection pieces from students twice each semester.